senecajs/seneca-mesh/README.md

   * [local-dev-mesh](/examples/20-local-dev-mesh): local development, including a web service API.
   * [multicast-discovery](/examples/30-multicast-discovery): multicast allows base nodes to discover each other - zero configuration!
-  * [consul-discovery](/examples/30-consul-discovery): base node discovery using a service registry, when multicast is not available.
+  * [consul-discovery](/examples/40-consul-discovery): base node discovery using a service registry, when multicast is not available.

-As a counterpoint to mesh-based configuration, the [local-dev](/examples/10-local-dev) example reminds of the burden of traditional service location.
+As a counterpoint to mesh-based configuration, the [local-dev](/examples/10-local-dev) example is a reminder of the burden of traditional service location.